JarrenChov/A-Star-Pathfinding/README.md

   - `detail information`: Denotes if the user would prefer the resulting solution without intermediate steps
     - The field accepts strictly any string format variations of `yes` and `no`, includng `y` and `n`.
 In addition, if the input starts with either a `y` or `n`, the corresponding letter will be taken as `yes` or `no` respectively.
   - `grid-file location`: Denotes the relative path to a specified grid file
     - The field accepts strictly any string format of a location to a relative path of a input file.
-This path starts in `/build`, the same folder location as the executable `robotplanner` .
+This path starts in `/build` (only in your own enviroment), the same folder location as the executable `robotplanner` .
   - `start-x coordinate`: Denotes the x-coordinate of the starting position
   - `start-y coordinate`: Denotes the y-coordinate of the starting position
   - `end-x coordinate`: Denotes the x-coordinate of the end position